konflux-ci/architecture/book/index.md

 ## System Context

-The diagram below shows the interaction of the AppStudio and HACBS with other systems and environments.
+The diagram below shows the interaction of the StoneSoup with other systems and environments.

 ![](../diagrams/appstudio-hacbs-l1.drawio.svg)